-The Board is currently composed of four Trustees, including three Independent Trustees.
-In addition to four regularly scheduled meetings per year, the Board holds executive sessions (with and without employees of the Advisor), special meetings, and/or informal conference calls relating to specific matters that may require discussion or action prior to its next regular meeting.
+The Board is currently composed of four Trustees, including three Independent Trustees who are not "interested persons" of the Funds, as that term is defined in the 1940 Act (each an "Independent Trustee").
+In addition to four regularly scheduled meetings per year, the Board periodically meets in executive session (with and without employees of the Advisor), and holds special meetings, and/or informal conference calls relating to specific matters that may require discussion or action prior to its next regular meeting.
 The Independent Trustees have retained "independent legal counsel" as the term is defined in the 1940 Act.

 The Board has appointed Michael L. Sapir to serve as Chairman of the Board.
 Mr. Sapir is also the Co-Founder and Chief Executive Officer of the Advisor and, as such, is not an Independent Trustee.
-The Chairman's primary role is to participate in the preparation of the agenda for Board meetings, to determine (with the advice of counsel) which matters need to be acted upon by the Board, and to ensure that the Board obtains all the information necessary to perform its functions and take action.
-The Chairman also presides at all meetings of the Board and acts, with the assistance of staff, as a liaison with service providers, officers, attorneys, and the Independent Trustees between meetings.
-The Chairman may perform such other functions as may be requested by the Board from time to time.
+The Chairman's primary role is to participate in the preparation of the agenda for Board meetings, determine (with the advice of counsel) which matters need to be acted upon by the Board, and to ensure that the Board obtains all the information necessary to perform its functions and take action.
+The Chairman also presides at all meetings of the Board and acts, with the assistance of staff, as a liaison with service providers, officers, attorneys and the Independent Trustees between meetings.
+The Chairman performs such other functions as requested by the Board from time to time.
 The Board does not have a lead Independent Trustee.

-The Board has determined that its leadership structure is appropriate in light of the characteristics of the Trust and each series in the Fund Complex.
-These characteristics include, among other things, all series have common service providers.
-As a result, the Board addresses governance and management issues that are often common to all or most of the series in the Fund Complex.
+The Board has determined that its leadership structure is appropriate in light of the characteristics of the Trust and each of the Funds.
+These characteristics include, among other things, the fact that all Funds are organized under one Trust; all Funds have common service providers; and that the majority of Funds are geared funds, with similar principal investment strategies.
+As a result, the Board addresses governance and management issues that are often common to all or most of the Funds.
 In light of these characteristics, the Board has determined that a four-member Board, including three Independent Trustees, is of an adequate size to oversee the operations of the Trust, and that, in light of the small size of the Board, a complex Board leadership structure is not necessary or desirable.
-The relatively small size of the Board facilitates ready communication among the Board members, and between the Board and management, both at Board meetings and between meetings, further leading to the determination that a complex board structure was unnecessary.
-In view of the small size of the Board, the Board has concluded that designating one of the Board.
-The Board reviews its leadership structure periodically and believes that its structure is appropriate to enable the Board to exercise its oversight of the Fund Complex.
+The relatively small size of the Board facilitates ready communication among the Board members, and between the Board and management, both at Board meetings and between meetings, further leading to the determination that a complex board structure is unnecessary.
+In view of the small size of the Board, the Board has concluded that designating one of the three Independent Trustees as the "lead Independent Trustee" would not be likely to meaningfully enhance the effectiveness of the Board.
+The Board reviews its leadership structure at least annually and believes that its structure is appropriate to enable the Board to exercise its oversight of the Funds.